Mukhammadjon-Jalolov/rsschool-cv/cv.md

 ```
 *****
 ### Work experience:
-**QA Manager at Bitwise:** I had a work experience as a QA Manager where I was responsible for the quality of the web applications.
-I had a small team of testers who were manually testing applications.
+**QA Manager at Bitwise: February 2020 - September 2020**
+- Responsible for the quality of the web applications as a QA Manager. - Supervising my small team of testers who were manually testing applications.
+- Creating specification documentation
+- Creating test cases

+**Manager of ICT department, Retraining Institute: September 2020 - June 2022**
+- I was responsible for the hardware equipment of the institute
+- Development of a website of the institute
+- Creation of LMS as a developer

 *****
 ### Languages:
 * Uzbek: Native